The Full Story

 Mayor Alex Walker has stated that she has no concerns about the Ruataniwha dam poisoning our waterways as there are environmental protections in place to stop further farming intensification and nitrate leaching.
 There aren’t.

-The National Policy Statement on Freshwater Management (NPS-FM) doesn’t restrict intensification – that falls under the National Environmental Standards for Freshwater (NES) which has a sunset clause that will see it expire in January 2025.
+The National Policy Statement on Freshwater Management (NPS-FM) doesn’t restrict intensification – that falls under the National Environmental Standards for Freshwater (NES) which has a sunset provision that will see the relevant clause expire in January 2025.

-The NPS-FM does cover things like nitrogen reporting, intensive winter grazing, and wetland management; however, this coalition government – not renowned for its love of the environment – has announced it will repeal NPS-FM – what will replace it?
+The NPS-FM does cover things like nitrogen limits, water allocation, and wetland management; however, this coalition government – not renowned for its love of the environment – has announced it will repeal NPS-FM – what will replace it?

 The Regional Council’s Tukituki Plan Change 6 (PC6) does supposedly have provisions that could limit intensification; however, these are not effective.
 This is because the tool used by PC6 to control nitrogen is the Land Use Capability (LUC) model, which “gives considerable headroom (30-50%) for further nitrogen losses across the catchment and is not considered an effective means to manage nitrogen where the levels need to be significantly reduced” (source: Ruataniwha Water Storage Scheme Review, 2017, p.68)